DragonSenses/Algorithms/LeetCode/217-contains-duplicate/problem.md

 This technique ensures we only traverse the list once while performing constant-time operations, achieving **linear time complexity O(n)** with **space complexity O(n)** in the worst case.

+## Algorithm

+1. Initialize an empty set to store seen elements.
+2. Traverse the input array.
+3. For each number:
+   - If it's already in the set, return `true`.
+   - Otherwise, add it to the set.
+4. If the loop completes without finding duplicates, return `false`.